danialfarid/ng-file-upload/README.md

   /*
   send the whole data object as a json blob with the key "data".
 Server will recieve a "data" form field binary of type 'application/json'. default false html5 only */
-  sendDataAsJson: true|false
+  sendDataAsJson: true|false,
   /*
-  if the value of a form field is an object it will send it as an 'application/json' blob type rather than json string. default false.*/
+  if the value of a form field is an object it will send it as an 'application/json' blob type rather than json string. default false. */
-  sendObjectAsJson: true|false
+  sendObjectAsJson: true|false,
-  fileName: 'doc.jpg' or ['1.jpg', '2.jpg', ...] // to modify the name of the file(s)
-  /* file formData name ('Content-Disposition'), server side request form name could be an array  of names for multiple files (html5).
-Default is 'file' */
-  fileFormDataName: 'myFile',
   /* customize how data is added to the formData.
-See #40#issuecomment-28612000 for sample code */
+See #40#issuecomment-28612000 for sample code. */
-  formDataAppender: function(formData, key, val){}
+  formDataAppender: function(formData, key, val){},
   transforRequest: muTransformRequestFn, //called on each field or whole "data" depending on sendDataAsJson
   withCredentials: true|false,
   ... and all other angular $http() options could be used here.